Table of Contents Show

 Many online articles list the best states in the US for landlords.
-While states like Texas and Arizona almost always make these Top 10 lists, one state that you won’t ever see listed is New York.
-The reason New York isn’t considered a landlord friendly state is because there are multiple laws in place that provide tenants with numerous rights.
-In fact, there are countless examples of it taking 6+ months or even years to evict a tenant who has stopped paying rent.
+While states like Texas and Arizona almost always make these Top 10 lists.
+One state; that you will never see listed is New York.
+New York is not considered a landlord-friendly state because there are many laws in place that provide tenants with many rights.
+There are many examples of it taking 6+ months to evict a tenant who has stopped paying rent.
 Below we discuss the process for grounds for eviction in New York.

-Since numerous legal issues can affect both tenants and landlords, one common area of interest is in regards to the eviction of tenants who are in a rent-controlled, or rent stabilized unit.
-Because many people are interested in learning more about this issue, we thought it would be helpful to cover it in detail.
+Numerous legal issues can affect both tenants and landlords.
+For example, one common area of interest is the eviction of tenants in a rent-controlled or rent-stabilized unit.
+Because many people are interested in learning more about this issue, we thought it would help cover it in detail.

-Before we can fully explore the grounds for eviction of rent controlled or rent stabilized tenants, it’s helpful to understand exactly what these terms mean.
+Before fully exploring the grounds for eviction of rent-controlled or rent-stabilized tenants, it’s helpful to understand precisely what these terms mean.
 While both involve rent regulation, the specific provisions are different.

 Although it seems like rent-controlled apartments get the most media attention, rent-stabilized apartments are far more common.
-According to data from the 2011 NYC Housing and Vacancy Survey, there were around 1 million rent-stabilized apartments.
+According to the 2011 NYC Housing and Vacancy Survey data, there were around 1 million rent-stabilized apartments.
 In comparison, there were less than 40,000 rent-controlled apartments in New York City.

-For an apartment to be rent controlled, it must be in a building that was built before February 1947.
-The other main criteria for rent-controlled apartments is that the tenant or a tenant’s lawful successor has to have been continuously living in the apartment since July 1st of 1971.
-It’s worth noting that in the case of an apartment that’s located in a one or two family home, continuous occupancy must go all the way back to April 1st of 1953.
+For an apartment to be rent-controlled, it must be in a building built before February 1947.
+The other main criterion for rent-controlled apartments is that the tenant or a tenant’s lawful successor has lived in the apartment since July 1st of 1971.
+It’s worth noting that in the case of an apartment located in a one or two-family home, continuous occupancy must go back to April 1st of 1953.

-The definition of a rent-stabilized unit is one that’s in a building with at least six units and was built between 2/1/47 and 1/1/74.
-In some cases, rent-stabilized apartments can be found in post-1974 buildings as a result of special tax benefits.
+A rent-stabilized unit’s description is in a building with at least six units and was built between 2/1/47 and 1/1/74.
+In some cases, rent-stabilized apartments can be found in post-1974 buildings due to unique tax benefits.
 Rent stabilization can also occur when a previously rent-controlled apartment becomes vacant.

-Now that we’ve covered both rent control and rent stabilization, it’s time to take a look at how these issues impact evictions.
-In the state of New York, an eviction requires going through a court proceeding and obtaining a judgment of possession.
-If this judgment is granted by the court, the eviction can be carried out by a constable, marshal or sheriff.
+Now that we’ve covered rent control and stabilization, it’s time to examine how these issues impact evictions.
+In New York, an eviction requires going through a court proceeding and obtaining a judgment of possession.
+If the court grants this judgment, the eviction can be carried out by a constable, marshal, or sheriff.

-With regards to rent control and stabilization evictions, there are situations where DHCR approval must be granted before taking the eviction to court.
-However, there are six different scenarios in which a landlord can begin the eviction proceedings without needing to seek DHCR approval.
+Regarding rent control and stabilization grounds for eviction, there are situations where DHCR approval must be granted before taking the eviction to court.
+However, there are six scenarios where a landlord can begin eviction proceedings without seeking DHCR approval.
 Those scenarios are:

 - Non-payment of rent